 Gaining a wide reputation, MacKenzie made his first world tour in 1926 from which arose such splendid layouts as Royal Melbourne, Royal Queensland and Titirangi.
 Later he returned to the US to design Cypress Point Club, Pasatiempo at Santa Cruz and, of course, Augusta National in Georgia, after completing Pitreavie.
 MacKenzie’s forte was his greens.
 He refrained from flattening natural undulations and contrived to create artificial undulations that were “indistinguishable from nature”.

 If you live in Fife, or if you are just visiting, why don’t you treat yourself to a game and enjoy the spectacular views of Edinburgh and the Firth of Forth along the way.
-By the end of his career MacKenzie had laid out some 400 golf courses in England, Scotland, Australia, New Zealand and the US.
+By the end of his career MacKenzie had designed more than 50 golf courses in England, Scotland, Australia, New Zealand and the US.